 There are two main types of ISAV.
 The pathogenic type, termed ISAV HPR-deleted (ISAV HPRdel), is associated with ISA outbreaks, while the non-pathogenic type, termed ISAV HPRO, causes subclinical infections only.
-ISAV HPRO is regarded as the origin of the pathogenic ISAV HPRdel through differential mutations in at least two virus genes.
-Positive PCR-tests for ISAV HPRO have so far not been considered notifiable by the Norwegian authority.
-While both types of ISAV are reportable to the WOAH, it is generally not reported by Norway due to the absence of a notification requirement in the national legislation.
+ISAV HPRO is regarded as the origin of ISAV HPRdel through a deletion in segment 6 and a mutation or insertion in segment 5.
+While both types of ISAV are reportable to the WOAH, ISAV HPRO is not reported by Norway due to the absence of a notification requirement in the national legislation.

-A vaccine containing ISAV HPRdel is commonly used with more than 100 million doses sold in 2022.
+A vaccine containing ISAV HPRdel is commonly used with more than 100 million doses sold in 2023.
 Information about vaccination status is important when analysing samples from smolt for ISAV, as the vaccine virus may be detected several weeks after vaccination.